 The asset allocation guide of the System's Investment Policy contains guideline percentages, at market value, of total System Assets to be invested in various asset classes, with the objective of optimizing the investment return of the System within framework of acceptable risk and diversification.
 Actual asset allocations will be dictated by current and anticipated market conditions, the independent actions of the Board and/or investment managers, and the required cash flow to and from the System.
-The System had no investments at December 31, 2015 that represent 5% or more of the fair value of the System's assets.
+The System had one investment at December 31, 2016 that represents 5% or more of the fair value of the System's assets, Ishares Core S&P at \$1,956,222.